caniot/caniot_tools/README.md

 ## Contact Us

-* If you have any technical issues or need support, please submit issue tickets at [GitHub Issues](https://github.com/caniot/caniot_tools/issues) for help.
+* If you have any technical issues or need support, please send us a email to support@caniot.eu or submit issue tickets at [GitHub Issues](https://github.com/caniot/caniot_tools/issues) for help.

 ## Buy it on Tindie